nus-cs2113-AY1920S2/tp/docs/team/ananda-lye.md

 ### Enhancements implemented
 * Find and Filter Activities
-    * Developed the `find` and `filter` commands for users to view a sub-list of activities, matching for name and tag keywords.
+    * Developed the `find` and `filter` commands for users to view a sub-list of activities, matching for name and tag keywords respectively.
     * Both commands allow for multiple keywords to be matched with `find` accepting `/` separated keywords and `filter` accepting space-separated keywords.
-Activities which match either keyword will be included in the sub-list
+Activities which match either keyword will be included in the sub-list.
-    * Both commands can be limited to searching within the last shown list of activities by including the `-s` flag.
+    * Both commands can be limited to only searching activities in the last shown list by including the `-s` flag.
-    This is particularly useful when used before graphing functions to omit undesired activities.
+    This is particularly helpful when used before graphing functions to omit undesired activities.
-        * This can also be included as a single-line user input, separating commands by `;` which reduces the number of user input and printing required to achieve the same results.
+        * This can also be included as a single-line user input, separating commands by `;` which reduces the number of user inputs and printing calls required to achieve the same results.

 * Last Shown List Implementation
     * Proposed and implemented the last shown list which is used in `list`, `find`, `filter` and `graph` commands.